cs540-24/news/README.md

 # May 6 (Final presentations)
   - Chatbot
   - Covid
+  - TermiView

+# May 3
+  - Commits Fixing Vulnerabilities
+  -

 # Apr 10, 12, 15, 17, 19
   - work on final projects